 Through organization development and design, you can develop an organization and team that has high trust, psychological safety, and can use their environment (existing systems and processes) to increase the opportunities through complexity and change.

 Below is a list of what Trust-Attracting and Trust-Repelling organizations look like.

-Complexity and Change Readiness occurs when you are able to understand the obstacles, create multiple processes to understand known and unknown challenges, and through your team shift the odds to create favorable outcomes.
+Complexity and Change Readiness occurs when you can understand the obstacles, create multiple processes to understand known unknown challenges, and shift the odds to produce favorable outcomes through your team.